 - Intelligence – that is, smart analytics, in which the interplay of available data, artificial intelligence and machine learning gives rise to application solutions

-Figure 4: Selection of possible IoT applications
+Figure 4: Selection of possible Internet of Things applications

 As already shown in Figure 1, the expectations associated with the Internet of Things are great.
 Despite the supposed potential of a comprehensive, in-depth networking, however, we should not dismiss the associated challenges and risks, particularly the fields of security and data protection.
 While these concerns have been relevant since the inception of the Internet, they have taken on a new dimension in view of ever further-reaching networks.

 The extent to which your company can be a winner in this era of networking depends ultimately on its ability to adapt according to the opportunities and risks described.
-Our project experience shows that a systematic analysis of the opportunity and risk profile along the value chain of a company is a useful first step in evaluating the topic of IoT.
+Our project experience shows that a systematic analysis of the opportunity and risk profile along the value chain of a company is a useful first step in evaluating the topic of Internet of Things.
 On the basis of such a status quo analysis, concrete fields of action can then be identified and placed in the overall context of a company-wide digital transformation strategy.
 We’ll help you to analyse the topic in regard your company and to identify the most attractive fields of action.
 Don’t hesitate to get in touch!

 Contact one of our experts